webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Abilities/Shield-Training.md

 ---
 aliases:
-- "Shield Training"
+  - Shield Training
 tags:
   - Compendium/CSRD/en/Abilities
   - Ability
   - Ability/Enabler
   - Ability/Cost/NA
   - Ability/Tier/Mid
   - Ability/Categories/Protection
 ---

 ## Shield Training
 >**Enabler**

 If you use a shield, Speed defense tasks are eased by two steps instead of one.
 Enabler.